prideout/book-webgl/README.md

 - Various cleanup; I think "var programs = {...};" is better than "var shaders = {}; shaders.foo = "

+- DEMO.check seems a bit needless...  how about DEMO.endFrame(draw) ?

 - Send mail to banks